-As an example of its effects, increases in precipitation are expected to lead to more frequent flooding, which tends to compromise water quality especially in the Fox River, a major source of the city's drinking water.
-While the City has made substantial progress on a de-combination program to separate sewer and stormwater systems and reduce the number of contaminated overflows, there will always be some level of overflow during these major rain events.
-Intense rainfall can also overwhelm our stormwater systems causing disruption in commerce and traffic, public and private property damage, and add additional burden on our emergency services.
-These consequences not only strain our environment, but our finances and local economy.
+As an example of its effects, increases in precipitation are expected to lead to more frequent flooding, which tends to compromise water quality especially in the Fox River, a major source of the city's-drinking water.
+While the City has made substantial progress on a de-combination program to separate sewer and stormwa- ter systems and reduce the number of contaminated overflows, there will always be some level of overflow during these major rain events.
+Intense rainfall can also overwhelm our stormwater systems causing disrup- tion in commerce and traffic, public and private property damage, and add additional burden on our emer-gency services.
+These consequences not only strain our environment, but our finances and local economy;

-Climate change is inevitable over the next few decades, but the degree to which the future climate will change will be determined by the choices and decisions we make today.
-Continued heavy reliance on carbon-intensive energy sources, on the other hand, will lead to greater warming and consequences for human health, ecosystems, and the economy.
+Climate, change, is, inevitable, over the next few decades, but the degree to which the future climate will To take a comprehensive approach to sustainability, this plan identifies goals in the following nine areas: change will be determined by the choices and decisions we make today.
+Continued heavy reliance on carbonintensive energy sources, on the other hand, will lead to greater warming and consequences for humanhealth, ecosystems, and the economy.